privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

 --- abstract

 This document specifies a protocol for a Key Value Service that can serve data with low latency and no side effects.
-The data served can be used by clients for advertisement selection.
-The lack of side effects advances user privacy.
+The data served can be used by clients for advertisement selection and the lack of side effects can be used to advance user privacy.

 --- middle